Array index with Range inconsistency

 #1 Updated by Marc-Andre Lafortune over 5 years ago

 [5..-1]: give me all elements after the 5th one and up to the last one.
 There are none, so

 [6..-1]: give me all elements after the 6th one and up to the last one.
 Say what?
 There is no 6th one, so returns nil as the given request is out of bounds.

-#2 Updated by Stephen Sykes about 5 years ago
+#2 Updated by Stephen Sykes over 5 years ago